GRUESOME: Cresskill Woman Slain, Dumped In Overpeck Creek, Daughter And Older Teen In Custody

 "There are no other suspects at large," he said.

-Bergen County Prosecutor Mark Musella will be releasing a formal statement on Monday.
+Bergen County Prosecutor Mark Musella issued a preliminary statement shortly before noon Monday:

+"At approximately 2:00 a.m. on Monday, June 15, 2020, the body of a 51-year-old female was discovered in Overpeck County Park in Teaneck, NJ.
+A preliminary investigation revealed that the victim was stabbed and killed at her home in Cresskill, NJ, and in an effort to hide the crime, her body was wrapped, weighted down and placed in the water at the boat basin in the park.

+"A 19-year-old male and a 14-year-old juvenile have been taken into custody but have not yet been charged.

+"An investigation is being conducted by the Bergen County Prosecutor’s Office Major Crimes Unit under the direction of Chief Robert Anzilotti, the Cresskill Police Department under the direction of Chief Edward J. Wrixon, and the Bergen County Sheriff’s Office under the direction of Sheriff Anthony Cureton.
+No additional information is available at this time, but a formal statement will be issued later today."

-Responders included Teaneck and Ridgefield Park police, along with the sheriff's office and Teaneck firefighters.
+Responders included Cresskill, Teaneck and Ridgefield Park police, along with sheriff's officers and Teaneck firefighters and the sheriff's Bureau of Criminal Identification, which collected evidence, including the vehicle.

 CHECK BACK FOR MORE DETAILS